With Pentacalc's programming calculator, you have the option of working in either signed or unsigned mode.

 You can select signed mode by clicking on the Sign check box at the upper right corner of the programming calculator.
 When the box is not checked, PentaCalc Pro performs programming operations in unsigned mode.
 In unsigned mode, negative numbers cannot be represented.
 In signed mode, the most significant bit (of binary notation) is the sign bit.
 When the most significant bit is one, the number is negative.
 When the most significant bit is 0, the number is positive.
 For example, in the binary base and 8-bit word size, you may enter the number 10000001.
 If you are in unsigned mode, this represents the decimal number 129.
-If you are in signed mode, this represents the decimal number -127.
+If you are in signed mode, this represents the decimal number -127..